 Switch the unit on by pressing the POWER button.
 The status LED glows green when the unit is powered up and red when in standby mode (standby is operated from the remote control).

-Note that the remote control sensor is located on the right hand side of the display window.
+Note that the remote control sensor is located behind the FMJ badge.
 Do not obstruct this or the remote will not work.

-HDCD indicator
+HDCD INDICATOR